GongT/baobao/@idlebox/node/etc/node.api.md

 export function spawnGetEverything({ exec, cwd, env, addonPath }: ICommand): Promise<string | undefined>;

 // Warning: (ae-missing-release-tag) "spawnGetOutput" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "spawnGetOutput" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function spawnGetOutput(opt: ICommand & Sync): string;
+export function spawnGetOutput({ exec, cwd, env, addonPath }: ICommand): Promise<string>;

+// Warning: (ae-missing-release-tag) "spawnGetOutputSync" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
-export function spawnGetOutput(opt: ICommand & Async): Promise<string>;
+export function spawnGetOutputSync({ exec, cwd, env, addonPath }: ICommand): string;

 // Warning: (ae-missing-release-tag) "spawnRecreateEventHandlers" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //